mickjolley/visual-phaser/README.md

 @author: mick jolley (email: mickj1948@gmail.com)

-Visual_Phaser.py automatically downloads a GEDmatch One-to-One Autosomal match between individuals.
+Visual_Phaser.py automatically downloads a GEDmatch One-to-One match between individuals.
 The results are pasted into an .xlsx file which can be read by Excel 2010, Libre Office or similar spreadsheet application.
 The result is in a format which allows you to start manual phasing immediately.
 No additional manipulations are